danrcastro/.github/Bug Issue Template.md

 < What is the gain from the fix or the cost in not fixing it (customer dissatisfaction, loss of time, money, etc. >

-## Acceptance Criteria
-< a numbered list of behaviors that must be present in order to satisfy the required functionality described above. >

-1.
-2.

 ## Notes
 < bulleted list of special notes or suggestions to the development team on the implementation of the changes. >